petebachant/petebachant.github.io/_posts/2024-12-13-latex-collab.markdown

 so we can add more stages later, e.g., for creating figures, or even another LaTeX document, and everything will be kept up-to-date.
+This is effectively the same thing as calling `calkit run` from the terminal.
 Check out the
 [DVC stage documentation](https://dvc.org/doc/user-guide/pipelines/defining-pipelines#stages)
 for more details on how to
 build and manage your pipeline, including how to define dependencies and outputs for the stages.

-If we execute `calkit run` in the terminal, we'll see the document will be compiled to `paper/paper.pdf` We can add some text to the document and rebuild it with the play button icon in the upper right corner of the editor.

 ## Break lines in a Git-friendly way

-This particular advice is not unique to cloud-based LaTeX editing, but it's worth mentioning anyway.
+This advice is not unique to cloud-based LaTeX editing, but it's worth mentioning anyway.
 When writing documents that will be versioned with Git, make sure to break lines properly